digidotcom/epoxy/README.md

 Introduction
 ------------

-Epoxy is an inversion of control framework for Python applications packaged with a set of adapters that can be used with a number of existing technologies.
+Epoxy is an dependency injection framework for Python applications packaged with a set of adapters that can be used with a number of existing technologies.
 Epoxy allows you to clearly separate out the concern of mapping dependencies to components from defining those